iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.pa.covidtracker___1.1.0/report.md

 <p align="center">
 <img src="3_star_reviews_wordcloud.png" alt="gov.pa.covidtracker 3 reviews"/>
 </p>

+> The app is simple enough to understand, but the methodology of the Public Health department makes the app useless.
+I am covid positive, and cannot "sound the alarm" through the app without a special code that was never given to me.
+So how is the alert system supposed to work if I can't alert anyone??<br> :date: __2020-12-10 06:03:19__

+> I like the information but the numbers don't match up to what the state reports on the website or what the news reports.
+The app is saying that there were over 7,200 new cases yesterday but a news website is reporting over 8,700.<br> :date: __2020-12-10 03:03:47__

+> I guess ok have not had any alerts yet thank God<br> :date: __2020-12-05 23:58:01__

 > It does not appear to follow me via GPS, i live in lancaster but work all over the Philadelphia area and the app seems to only use the default county selection (unless i missed something).
 Makes it pretty useless for anynone that travels in PA.<br> :date: __2020-11-30 23:33:58__